binkley/modern-java-practices/README.md

      </a>
 - Be able to easily check the build pipeline for _every_ commit

+### Tips

+* For command-line commits, out-of-the-box `vim` does very well, and colorizes for you when you break recommendations.

 ---

 <!-- TODO: Should this section be moved or removed?
 It is awkward here -->